 Once you know if you qualify for the Obama phone program, and you found a cell phone provider that you want to try, the next step is to see which phone options are available.
 If you aren’t satisfied with the Obama phone options — or if the plan requires you buy your own phone — Swappa has plenty of great unlocked phones for around $100-$300.
 If you’re looking for a cheap and reliable phone, we recommend checking out Swappa for the following devices:

 How do I buy a phone on Swappa?

 1. Register for a Swappa account

 Sign up is extremely easy – you just need a working email address.
 Swappa uses PayPal for all purchases made in our marketplace.
-A lot of this has to do with convenience and the rock solid protections PayPal has in place to ensure everyone is happy throughout the transaction process.
-For those that don’t have a PayPal account you can always checkout using a PayPal guest account.
+A lot of this has to do with convenience and the rock-solid protections PayPal has in place to ensure everyone is happy throughout the transaction process.
+If you don’t have a PayPal account, you can always checkout using a PayPal guest account.

 2. Search for the phone you want

 To get started shopping on Swappa, either manually browse around for items on the home page which are separated into dozens of categories.
 If you already know what you’re looking for, simply tap the big, green search bar at the top and begin typing.
 Products will begin populating as you type, allowing you to quickly choose from the list, or hit enter to view a search results page.
 For phones that will work on the Lifeline Assistance plan, make sure you look at unlocked phones, instead of phones specific to a carrier.